 Magoosh offers a full-length ACT Practice Test PDF, with answer explanations!
 This test is a great way to gauge your ACT strengths and weaknesses.
-(In addition, note that we have a free SAT practice test you can try as well.)

 On this page, you’ll also find: